jack-fogarty/LOTUS/README.md

 1. Start Matlab
 2. Add the folder containing LOTUS_analyser to the Matlab including subfolders
 3. Type "LOTUS_analyser" in the Matlab command window and press enter
-4. Check the instructions PDF for GUI workflow
-5. Please send feedback and suggestions to: jack.fogarty@nie.edu.sg
+4. 5.
+Please send feedback and suggestions to: jack.fogarty@nie.edu.sg

 # Compiled version of LOTUS
 It is possible to use LOTUS without Matlab but running a compiled version of the app.
 A compiled version of LOTUS can be made available to users upon request to: jack.fogarty@nie.edu.sg